Serenity After Miranda: Autumn Flower

 "Wouldn't it be simpler blowin' it all up in one fell swoop?"

 "Pilot's still alive."
 Eyes bright, she fished a tranquilizer gun out of her big pocket and, staying low, slunk toward the open cargo bay.
 "But he won't be much trouble.
 Not too much."

 "You sure you know what you're doin',

 little bird?"
 She always did.
 It drove him a bit crazy.

 She didn't turn, so he didn't catch her

 murmured response.
 "We're looking for an autumn flower."

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Alana DillWrite a Review